 Dark Web Search Engines Explained: How to Actually Find .onion Sites

-Last Updated on May 13, 2025 by DarkNet
+Last Updated on March 12, 2026 by DarkNet

 You’ve probably heard of the “dark web” and wondered what exactly it is and how people navigate its hidden corners.
 Simply put, the dark web is a part of the internet that’s intentionally hidden from conventional search engines like Google or Bing, meaning it’s inaccessible through typical browsers.
 People often turn to the dark web for privacy or to access information not available elsewhere, ranging from anonymous forums to censored content or specialized marketplaces.